Hakuraku District

 The next morning Michaels cooked breakfast while Thackeray cleaned out the bathroom.

-"How is it in there?" he asked when Thackeray came out with a handful of broken tile.
+“How is it in there?” he asked when Thackeray came out with a handful of broken tiles.

-"Not so bad.
-About fifteen tiles fell off the wall.
-Couple cracked.
-I'm not going to worry about them."
+“Not so bad.
+Lost about fifteen.”
 He threw the tiles into the trash.
-"What'cha cooking?"
+“What’cha cooking?”

-"Pancakes.
-You're not a mush man, are you?"
+“Pancakes.
+You’re not a mugi mush man, are you?”

 "Only when desperate."

-"Get the frying pan, will you?
-It's under the toaster."
+“Get the frying pan, will you?
+It’s under the toaster.”
 Michaels stirred the batter.
-"I forgot to tell you--we're going to pass tracts down the line.
-Sisters wanted to come along."
+“I forgot to tell you—we’re going to go pass tracts at a station down the line.
+Sisters wanted to come along.”

 "Good enough."